beatrichartz/growing-object-oriented-software-guided-by-tests-kotlin/README.md

    E.g. on OSX run `sudo mkdir -p /var/lib/docker/openfire && sudo chown -Rv $(whoami):staff /var/lib/docker`
 1. Run `docker-compose up`
+1. In a browser, open `localhost:9090` and follow the Openfire setup.
+Make sure to bind to `0.0.0.0`.
-1. In the admin console at `localhost:9090`, follow the default setup and then create the user accounts:
+1. Navigate to the admin console to create the user accounts:

    *Username*: _Password_